Welinton-Hoff/ignite-timer-react/README.md

 A simple React application designed for studying React fundamentals by creating a timer.
 This app allows users to start a countdown timer, interrupt it, and view a history of past timers.

-## About

-This project is a learning tool for practicing core React concepts.
-It includes features like a countdown timer, history of past timers, and a clean, minimalistic interface to help users manage their time and visualize progress.

 ## Application Screenshot

 Home Page: